Magnetism Worksheets

 Properties of Magnets

-Have a compass in your head and a magnet in your heart as you introduce the grade 4 and grade 5 child to this properties-of-a-magnet worksheet.
+Introduce grade 4 and grade 5 learners to this printable worksheet on properties of a magnet.
 Let them observe the pictures and fill in the blanks with words related to magnets and magnetism.

 Properties of Magnets